 A beautiful Amazon kingfisher (Chloroceryle amazona) is perched on a dead tree, and in a dense patch of grass we observe a male blue seedeater (Amaurospiza concolor), jumping vertically into the air, landing on the same spot – presumably part of its courtship display.

-The smooth-billed ani (Crotophaga ani) is a black member of the cuckoo family (Cuculidae), which is widely distributed, in southern Florida, the Caribbean, Central America, and the major part of South America.
+The smooth-billed ani (Crotophaga ani), a black member of the cuckoo family (Cuculidae), is widely distributed, in southern Florida, the Caribbean, Central America, and the major part of South America.

 A golden-crowned spadebill (Platyrinchus coronatus) is perched on an aerial root of a large fig tree, a peculiar bird with a flat bill, which belongs to the tyrant-flycatcher family (Tyrannidae).